victorsimrbt/britishinformaticsolympiad/q1redux/readme.md

 - CARELESSNESS IN CODE
 - practice writing stress tests
 - Written questions are now relatively easy
+- Cannot find the bugs in the programs
+- If I improve the quality of my coding, it should be perfect
+- Both/either write less buggy code or debug more effectively

 Strategy:
 - leverage fast development time for programs